tgmiller5/Projects/MathScience/mathscienceenrollment.md

 **Female – Chemistry Enrollment**
 The total number of schools were 37 with 220 numbers of female classes for geometry.
 The highest was 190 and the lowest was 2.The overall total was 2190

+**Table 1.4 Total Number of Female Chemistry Enrollment by Ethnicity**

 Total |Female American | Female Asian | Female Hispanic | Female White | Female Black | Female Native Hawaiian Pacific Islander | Two or more races
 ------------ |------------ | -------------| -------------| -------------| -------------| -------------| -------------
 Highest| 2| 17| 71| 44| 176| 0| 8